-\ Most muscles receive their innervation from more than one segment of the spinal cord, as indicated in this table in parentheses.
+^{} Most muscles receive their innervation from more than one segment of the spinal cord, as indicated in this table in parentheses.
 The segments listed on the left are those generally accepted as the predominant source of innervation of the muscles in question, all of which are innervated by the anterior rami whose fibers pass along the nerve indicated on the right.
 The posterior rami from these same cord segments are distributed to the corresponding levels of the erector spinae muscles, but there is extensive overlapping of the posterior rami.

-trodes via the patient's body, a muscle twitch is produced.
 The neurometer is a simple instrument powered by dry cells (generally 9-21 V) and consisting of a milliammeter with a probe and ground or indifferent electrode.
 The indifferent electrode is held in the hand of the patient while the probe explores the body surface for areas where resistance to direct current is lowest.

-Fig 3.
-Some motor points on the anterior thigh.
+FIG.3 Some motor points on the anterior thigh.

-Fig 4.
-Some motor points on the posterior thigh.
+FIG.4 Some motor points on the posterior thigh

 When the probe alights on such a point, it emits an audible signal and the milliammeter shows a reading.
 Unlike the standard calibration-stable stimulator with visible muscle contraction as the indicator, the neurometer is not specific; it indicates a skin point that has low electrical resistance, but not all such points are necessarily over motor bands.
-15,18 The accuracy of a neurometer has further been criticized because skin resistance to direct current may vary according to room humidity, skin temperature, autonomic or sudomotor activity, voltage, and other factors; but in any one individual, under any given set of conditions, there is a definite relative difference in skin resistance over a motor band as compared with surrounding skin.
+The accuracy of a neurometer has further been criticized because skin resistance to direct current may vary according to room humidity, skin temperature, autonomic or sudomotor activity, voltage, and other factors; but in any one individual, under any given set of conditions, there is a definite relative difference in skin resistance over a motor band as compared with surrounding skin.
 In practice, we had been able almost invariably to dispense with a neurometer because motor bands are known anatomic entities at fixed anatomic sites which vary only slightly from person to person.
-Moreover, those bands that required attention were frequently palpable or tender and thus easily found.
-Charts showing the distribution of motor bands or "points" are generally available; the earliest was prepared by the neurologist Wilhelm Erb in 1882.
+Moreover, those bands that require attention were frequently palpable or tender and thus easily found.
+Charts showing the distribution of motor bands or "points" are generally available, the earliest was prepared by the neurologist Wilhelm Erb in 1882.
 An atlas of neurovascular hila of limb muscles is also available, and there is an excellent anatomic guide for the electromyographer.
 It is interesting to note that a comparison of a traditional acupuncture chart with a chart of motor points will show many similarities.

-Fig 5.
-Some motor points on the posterior aspect of the leg.
+FIG.5 Some motor points on the posterior aspect of the leg.

-Fig 6.
-Some motor points on the anterior leg.
+FIG.6 Some motor points on the anterior leg.